alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

-An asynchronous cell can reference multiple argument cells, however the argument cells should all be referenced before the first `await` statement.
-Argument cells that are only referenced after the first `await` expression not observed by the computed cells.
+An asynchronous cell can reference multiple argument cells, however the argument cells should all be referenced before the first `await` expression.
+Argument cells that are only referenced after the first `await` expression will not be observed by the computed cell.

 Multiple asynchronous argument cells should either be referenced first and then awaited, such as in the following example: